warehouse-picking-automation-challenges/picknik/README.md

     mode - what program to run inside the apc_manager, defaults to 1 Available Modes:
 	    1. Actual APC contest mode

+        MOVEMENT
 		2. GO home
 		3. GO goal bin
 		4. GO each bin location and request ObjectRecognitionServer
 		5. GO up and down with arms
 		6. GO to random valid locations
 		7. GO to verify shelf locaiton
-		8. Open and close end effector(s)
+		8. GO to open and close end effector(s)

-		9. Record a calibration trajectory
-		10. Playback calibration trajectory
-		11. Record a bin observing trajectory
-		12. Playback bin observing trajectory (perceive)

-        13. Visualize shelf
-        14. SRDF: Get the current pose of the robot for the SRDF
-		15. Check if current state is in collision
+		9. GO to pose pose:=NAME
+        10. GO in and out of bin

+        TESTING
 		16. Test grasp generator abilities and score results
 		17. Test joint limits
 		18. Test requesting preception results
-		19. Train experience database mode / workspace analysis

-        20. GO in and out of bin
-		21. Show experience database
 		22. Test approach, lift, and retreat motion for random objects
 		23. Unit tests for manipulation
-		24. Go to pose pose:=NAME
         25. Test IK solver with simple pose request
 		26. Unit test for perception communication

+        TRAJECTORY HANDLING
+		30. Record a calibration trajectory
+		31. Playback calibration trajectory
+		32. Record a bin observing trajectory
+		33. Playback bin observing trajectory (perceive)

+        DEBUGGING
+        40. Visualize shelf
+        41. SRDF: Get the current pose of the robot for the SRDF
+		42. Check if current state is in collision

+        EXPERIENCE PLANNING
+		50. Train experience database mode / workspace analysis
+		51. Show experience database

 	jump_to - which step in the manipulation pipeline to start on auto - whether to go into auto step mode, but does not allow trajectories to be executed without verification